alex-laycalvert/flashcards.nvim/README.md

 ## TODO

-- [ ] Enable creating flashcards from Neovim
+- [ ] Enable creating/deleting flashcards from Neovim
+- [ ] Enable creating/deleting subjects from Neovim
 - [ ] Refactor functions in code to multiple files
 - [ ] Add help menu
 - [ ] Implement customizeable keymappings
 - [ ] Format `term` and `def` text on buffer to look better
+- [ ] Enable editing flashcard `term` and `def` while a flashcard is open
+- [ ] Enable editing a flashcard subject name

 ## Installing